 - Urinary infection, especially with fever or back pain

-See How to Get Health Care for urgent health concerns.
+See Emergency/After-Hours for urgent health concerns.

-MEDICAL EMERGENCY means it may be life-threatening.
+MEDICAL EMERGENCY may be life-threatening.

 In case of emergency, CALL 911 OR GO TO THE NEAREST HOSPITAL EMERGENCY ROOM.
 All fees would be your responsibility.
-A list of local emergency rooms and urgent care facilities is available at Emergency/After-Hours.

 - Alcohol or other types of poisoning